 Spur Nat'l.
-Bank Bldg., Spur, Texas little late and the people are busy ing under ideal conditions. fighting off the weeds and trying to way Sunday looking at the gardens. the bandage. and it is said that made his mouth water to see the fine prospects we singing.
+Bank Bldg., Spur, Texas little late and the people are busy ing under ideal conditions. fighting off the weeds and trying to keep the Offich seekers guessing. way Sunday looking at the gardens. the bandage. and it is said that made his mouth water to see the fine prospects we singing.
 Everybody come.

-J. A. Murchison, of Canyon, spent |- Finis Bilberry. several days last week, with his son Walter, returning the last of the week week where he will attend the Nor- spending some time here shopping mal.
-W. D. Thacker, is attending court this week.
+J. A. Murchison, of Canyon, spent -Finis Bilberry. several days last week, with his son Walter, returning the last of the week Dr. and Mrs. T. H. Blackwell, were week where he will attend the Nor- spending some time here shopping W. D. Thacker, is attending court this week.

-M. B. Thanisch, says he almost lost his crop while doing jury work at the following prices: Long ago it was decided that last week, but while he may have lost the county gained, by having him to School Girl, what is the matter? folks got you in the cotton field, chopping catton?-Rambling Bill. > -Trade in Spurwith which to carry on his farm work.
-He is one of the best farmers of the contry and now has the very best pro spects for humper yields this fall.
-Farmers of this country are rapidly developing into the financiers of West Texas.
-We expect to see the day in this country when town people will have to go to the country to be fincoming to town for cash. -Trade in Spur-J. I. Greer, of the Lone Oak Farm and Ranch, was here Thursday and pent a few hours meeting and conversing with friends. anced, instead of the country people \\\Trade in Spur-C. Hogan and family, are this week risiting relatives at Belton and other Hudson, of Dickens points in the Eastern part of the HOW THE SMITHS BUY FEDERAL FARM LOANS A decade or so ago Mrs. Smith would buy a loaf of bread.
-Today farm loans, address N. E. Porter, Jay is in a sanitarium at Stamford as she buys a trade marked brand of ton, Texas, and he will call on you, the result of being shot four times bread. was just a collar.
-Today it is an Acrow, a Lion or an Ide. for-dollar value of every article they state. burchase.
-They know how to cornpare, pick, and choose.
-Advertising has taught them. the Smiths of New York-the Smiths family, Mr. and Mrs. E. C. Edmonds. of Shanghai and the Smiths of Seattle are all alke in this respect.
+M. B. Thanisch, says he almost lost his crop while doing jury work at the following prices: Long ago it was decided that last week, but while he may have dost Service offered by the staff of the county gained, by having him to This distinction has now been Have you eloped?
+Or has the old Bottling works.-C. P. Williams. tf. folks got you in the cotton field, chopping catton?-Rambling Bill. -Trade in Sourwith which to carry on his farm work. spects for bumper yields this fall.
+Texas.
+We expect to see the day in this country when town people will have to go to the country to be fin- he would never be found. anced, instead of the country people coming to town for cash. -Trade in Spur-J. I. Greer, of the Lone Oak Farm and Ranch, was here Thursday and spent a few hours meeting and conversing with friends. -Trade in Spur-C. Hogan and family, are this week visiting-relatives at Belton and other Uncle Jimmie Hudson, of Dickens points in the Eastern part of the and meeting with friends.
+HOW THE SMITHS BUY would buy a loaf of bread.
+Today farm loans, address N. E. Porter, Jay is in a sanitarium at Stamfor she buys a trade marked brand of ton, Texas, and he will call on you. the result of being shot four was just a collar.
+Today it is an Acrow, a Lion or an Ide. for-dollar value of every article they state. purchase.
+They know how to compare, pick, and choose.
+Advertising has taught them.
+The Smiths of New Zealand and the Smiths of New York-the Smiths of Shanghai and the Smiths of Seattle are all alke in this respect.
 Advertising determines the make of the Smith's talking machine; the brand of breakfast food; the tires on their automobile.
 Advertising has taught them what to buy and how to buy.
-Advertising has developed a Consicously or unconsciously, every friends. thing they wear, everything they eat, everything they work with, play with live with is a product of the influence line in Kent county, was here Satur-way Cafe and you'll be satisfied. tf are no different.
+Advertising has developed a Consicously or unconsciously, every friends. thing they wear, everything they ear everything they work with, play with are no different.